Connect with us

 U.S. Army Photograph

 In 1969, geophysicist Willi Dansgaard’s analysis of the ice core from Camp Century revealed for the first time the details of how Earth’s climate had changed dramatically over the last 125,000 years.
-Extended cold glacial periods when the ice expanded quickly gave way to warm interglacial periods when the ice melted and sea level rose, coastal around the world.
+Extended cold glacial periods when the ice expanded quickly gave way to warm interglacial periods when the ice melted and sea level rose, flooding coastal areas around the world.

 For nearly 30 years, scientists paid little attention to the 12 feet of frozen soil from Camp Century.
 One study analyzed the pebbles to understand the bedrock beneath the ice sheet.
 Another suggested intriguingly that the frozen soil preserved evidence of a time warmer than today.
 But with no way to date the material, few people paid attention to these studies.
 By the 1990s, the frozen soil core had vanished.